cedar-policy/cedar-local-agent/README.md

 [`file::PolicySetProvider`](./src/public/file/policy_set_provider.rs), and an entity provider:
 [`file::EntityProvider`](./src/public/file/entity_provider.rs).

-The `cedar-local-agent` will expand in capabilities in future releases.

 For more information about the Cedar language/project, please take a look at [cedarpolicy.com](https://www.cedarpolicy.com).

 ## Usage

-Cedar local agent can be used in your application by depending on the `cedar-local-agent` crate.
+Cedar Local Agent can be used in your application via the `cedar-local-agent` crate.

 Add `cedar-local-agent` as a dependency in your `Cargo.toml` file.
 For example: